-- Holders of Allowed Other Secured Claims will received either (a) payment in full in Cash, (b) reinstatement pursuant to section 1124 of the Bankruptcy Code, or (c) such other recovery necessary to render such Claims unimpaired. - On the Effective Date, (a) Class 3 shall be rendered Unimpaired pursuant to section 1124(2) of the Bankruptcy Code and satisfied in accordance with the terms of the First Lien Indenture or (b) if it is determined by a Final Order that Class 3 cannot be rendered Unimpaired in accordance with section 1124(2) of the Bankruptcy Code, or if any dispute regarding the Debtors' seeking to render Class 3 Unimpaired is consensually resolved, then holders of Allowed First Lien Notes Claims will receive payment in full in Cash. - On the Effective Date, (a) Class 4 shall be rendered Unimpaired pursuant to section 1124(2) of the Bankruptcy Code and satisfied in accordance with the terms of the Second Lien Indenture or (b) if it is determined by a Final Order that Class 4 cannot be rendered Unimpaired in accordance with section 1124(2) of the Bankruptcy Code, or if any dispute regarding the Debtors' seeking to render Class 4 Unimpaired is consensually resolved, then holders of Allowed Second Lien Notes Claims will receive their Pro Rata share of the Second Lien Recovery up to payment in full in Cash of such holder's Allowed Second Lien Claim. - Holders of Allowed Subsidiary General Unsecured Claims will receive their Pro Rata share of (a) the Debtors' Net Cash in excess of amounts necessary to (i) satisfy all Allowed Administrative Claims, Allowed Fee Claims, Allowed Priority Tax Claims, Allowed Other Priority Claims, and Allowed Other Secured Claims, in each case in full, in Cash, if any, and (ii) provide for the treatment specified in Article III of the Plan with respect to Class 3 and Class 4, plus (b) Cash recoveries (if any) on account of unencumbered assets (if any) at the applicable Debtor other than Cobalt not subject to adequate protection claims under the Cash Collateral Order. - Holders of Allowed Cobalt General Unsecured Claims will receive their Pro Rata share of (a) the Debtors' Net Cash in excess of amounts necessary to (i) satisfy all Allowed Administrative Claims, Allowed Fee Claims, Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims, and Allowed Subsidiary General Unsecured Claims, in each case in full, in Cash, if any, and (ii) provide for the treatment specified in Article III of the Plan with respect to Class 3 and Class 4, plus (b) Cash recoveries (if any) on account of unencumbered assets (if any) at Cobalt not subject to adequate protection claims under the Cash Collateral Order. - Section 510(b) Claims shall be cancelled without any distribution and such holders of Section 510(b) Claims will receive no recovery. - Intercompany Claims may be, at the option of the Debtors, either: (a) Reinstated as of the Effective Date or (b) cancelled; provided that no distribution shall be made on account of such Claims, and any Reinstatement will be solely to determine the right or entitlement of other holders of Claims to recoveries. - Intercompany Interests may be, at the option of the Debtors, either: (a) Reinstated as of the Effective Date or (b) cancelled, and no distribution shall be made on account of such Interests. - Interests in Cobalt will be canceled as of Effective Date.
+- Allowed Other Priority Claims will be paid in full, in Cash or otherwise provided treatment as to render such Claims unimpaired; provided that to the extent an Allowed Other Priority Claim has not been satisfied prior to the Effective Date, no Cash payment shall be made on such Allowed Other Priority Claim until the Allowed First Lien Notes Claims and the Allowed Second Lien Notes Claims have either been paid in full or received such other treatment rendering such Claims Unimpaired, as applicable, except to the extent of any unencumbered assets. - Holders of Allowed Other Secured Claims will received either (a) payment in full in Cash, (b) reinstatement pursuant to section 1124 of the Bankruptcy Code, or (c) such other recovery necessary to render such Claims unimpaired. - Holders of Allowed First Lien Notes Claims shall be paid in full in Cash. - Holders of Allowed Second Lien Notes Secured Claims will receive their Pro Rata share of the Second Lien Recovery up to payment in full of each holder's Allowed Second Lien Notes Secured Claim. - Holders of Allowed Subsidiary General Unsecured Claims will receive their Pro Rata share of (a) the Debtors' Net Cash in excess of amounts necessary to (i) satisfy all Allowed Administrative Claims, Allowed Fee Claims, Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims, Allowed First Lien Notes Claims, and Allowed Second Lien Notes Secured Claims, in each case in full, in Cash, if any, plus (b) Cash recoveries (if any) on account of unencumbered assets (if any) at the applicable Debtor other than Cobalt not subject to adequate protection claims under the Cash Collateral Order. - Holders of Allowed Cobalt General Unsecured Claims will receive their Pro Rata share of (a) the Debtors' Net Cash in excess of amounts necessary to (i) satisfy all Allowed Administrative Claims, Allowed Fee Claims, Allowed Priority Tax Claims, Allowed Other Priority Claims, Allowed Other Secured Claims, Allowed First Lien Notes Claims, Allowed Second Lien Notes Secured Claims, and Allowed Subsidiary General Unsecured Claims, in each case in full, in Cash, if any, plus (b) Cash recoveries (if any) on account of unencumbered assets (if any) at Cobalt not subject to adequate protection claims under the Cash Collateral Order. - Section 510(b) Claims shall be cancelled without any distribution and such holders of Section 510(b) Claims will receive no recovery. - Allowed Intercompany Claims shall be pari passu with General Unsecured Claims against the applicable Debtor and will share in distributions from such Debtor.
+In lieu of Cash payment to the Debtors holding such Intercompany Claims, the distributions on account of such Intercompany Claims may be made to the creditors of the Debtor holding such Intercompany Claims.

+- Intercompany Interests may be, at the option of the Debtors, either: (a) Reinstated as of the Effective Date or (b) cancelled, and no distribution shall be made on account of such Interests. - Interests in Cobalt will be canceled as of Effective Date.

 The Debtors believe that the Plan maximizes stakeholder recoveries in these Chapter 11 Cases.
-The Debtors seek the Bankruptcy Court's approval of the Plan and urge all holders of Claims entitled to vote to accept the Plan by returning their Ballots so that Kurtzman Carson Consultants LLC, the Debtors' solicitation agent (the "Solicitation Agent"), actually receives such Ballots by the Voting Deadline, i.e., March 26, 2018, at 4:00 p.m. prevailing Central Time.
+The Debtors seek the Bankruptcy Court's approval of the Plan and urge all holders of Claims entitled to vote to accept the Plan by returning their Ballots so that Kurtzman Carson Consultants LLC, the Debtors' solicitation agent (the "Solicitation Agent"), actually receives such Ballots by the Voting Deadline, i.e., March 28, 2018, at 4:00 p.m. prevailing Central Time.
 Assuming the Plan receives the requisite acceptances the Debtors will seek the Bankruptcy Court's approval of the Plan at the Confirmation Hearing.